aleixop/metaT_bacterivory/README.md

 ## Raw data

-Raw data used for this project is available at NCBI with accession number [PRJNA973582](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA973582).
+Raw data used for this project is available at ENA with accession number [PRJNA973582](https://www.ebi.ac.uk/ena/browser/view/PRJNA973582).